-Map 8: Standish Neighbourhood Plan Policies map
+16 Policies Map

+Inset 1

+Inset 3

-16. Delivery Of Policies In The Standish Neighbourhood Plan
+17 Delivery of policies in the Standish Neighbourhood Plan

-16.1 Standish Neighbourhood Plan will be implemented in the period up to 2030 through a combination of Wigan Council consideration and determination of planning applications and through directing public and private resources and investment in the Standish Neighbourhood Area.

-16.2 In addition to the National Planning Policy Framework and regional and Local Core Strategy policies, the Localism Act allows the Standish Neighbourhood Plan policies (if they are based on sound evidence and reflect the strategic policies, community input and proper principles of planning) to have statutory weight in determining planning and development outcomes within the Standish Neighbourhood Area.

-16.3 In the event of any appeal against the decision of the planning authority, the policies contained within this plan will be used to inform the planning inspector on appeal.

-16.4 Developer contribution through Section 106 contributions or Community Infrastructure Levy, if adopted by Wigan Council, will be sought and used to contribute to the social and infrastructure requirements, and help fund projects and improvements, to benefit the community of Standish as identified in the plan.

-16.5 It is the intention that Wigan Council, Greater Manchester Combined Authority and Transport for Greater Manchester, when preparing and implementing changes to infrastructure affecting Standish, will apply the policies in this plan.
-16.6 Through the process of preparing the Standish Neighbourhood Plan, many helpful proposals have been suggested by residents.
-These have been included in the plan and will be the focus of community-led action to deliver the plan.
+- 17.1 Neighbourhood Plan will be implemented in the period up to 2030 through a combination of Wigan Council consideration and determination of planning applications and through directing public and private resources and investment in the Standish Neighbourhood Area - 17.2 Once the Plan has been approved at a referendum, it will be made by Wigan Council.
+The Plan will then become part of the statutory development plan.
+Applications for planning permission and appeals must be determined in accordance with the development plan, unless material considerations indicate otherwise. - 17.3 Developer contribution through Section 106 contributions or Community Infrastructure Levy, if adopted by Wigan Council, will be sought and used to contribute to the social and infrastructure requirements, and help fund projects and improvements, to benefit the community of Standish as identified in the plan. - 17.4 It is the intention that Wigan Council, Greater Manchester Combined Authority and Transport for Greater Manchester, when preparing and implementing changes to infrastructure affecting Standish, will apply the policies in this plan.

-16.7 It may be possible to align the projects with planned infrastructure proposals or other programmes of Wigan Council and other organisations.

-16.8 Some of the community-led projects will be eligible for funding through Lottery programmes, Sport England initiatives and other grant funding and it is the intention to explore and maximise these opportunities.

-16.9 It is considered that local landowners and private sector investment will contribute to the delivery of some of the projects, particularly around village centre improvements, and all opportunities for this will be explored and this plan seeks to influence any investment.

-16.10 Monitoring and review are essential to the long-term success of the plan.
+- 17.5 Through the process of preparing the Standish Neighbourhood Plan, many helpful proposals have been suggested by residents.
+These have been included in the plan and will be the focus of community-led action to deliver the plan. - 17.6 It may be possible to align the projects with planned infrastructure proposals or other programmes of Wigan Council and other organisations. - 17.7 Some of the community-led projects will be eligible for funding through Lottery programmes, Sport England initiatives and other grant funding and it is the intention to explore and maximise these opportunities. - 17.8 It is considered that local landowners and private sector investment will contribute to the delivery of some of the projects, particularly around village centre improvements, and all opportunities for this will be explored and this plan seeks to influence any investment. - 17.9 Monitoring and review are essential to the long-term success of the plan.
 A monitoring and reporting programme will be put in place to ensure that progress is made on the implementation of individual projects within the Standish Neighbourhood Area.

-16.10 The Neighbourhood Plan will be periodically reviewed to ensure it and the Local Plan/Core Strategy continues to work effectively together.
-The process of review will follow whatever process is set out in the Neighbourhood Planning regulations and planning practice guidelines at that time.
+The plan will be periodically reviewed to ensure it and the Local Plan Core Strategy continues to work effectively together.
+The process of review will follow whatever process is set out in the Neighbourhood Planning regulations and planning practice guidelines at that time (See Evidence Bass Appendix G).

-17. Community Projects In The Standish Neighbourhood Plan
+18 Community Projects in the Standish Neighbourhood Plan

-17.1 To take forward the policies in the Standish Neighbourhood Plan will require the community to play its part in leading projects to improve the village.
+18.1 To take forward the policies in the Standish Neighbourhood Plan will require the community to play its part in leading projects to improve the village.
 In some cases, this will be in conjunction with Wigan Council and other organisations.
 The following table shows the community-led projects which have been identified during the preparation of the Standish Neighbourhood Plan.